ysong4/bitcoin-playground/backend/README.md

 # watch mode
 $ yarn start:dev

-# production mode
-$ yarn start:prod
 ```

-After running up the app locally, the API swagger will be available at http://localhost:3000/api.
+After running up the app locally, the API swagger will be available at http://localhost:3001/api.